 So let me help clarify this…with some watering tips

-- Don’t let the roots hard dry!
-There is a saying, “if the roots are dry, you should have watered yesterday”, and for me that’s was the biggest tip because a lot of resources say paphs don’t like “wet roots”; your goal is for continuously moist roots.
-With that context of when to water, you can carefully observe the dry-out speed after you water (in your given climate) and generally follow a pretty predictable watering schedule for the future.
-Using clear orchid pots really helps with this because you can see what’s happening in the pot – if you don’t see condensation on the pot between the media or if the roots in the middle/bottom look dry, then it’s time to water.
+- Don’t let the roots go bone dry!
+There is a saying, “if the roots are dry, you should have watered yesterday”, and for me that’s was a great tip.
+With that context of when to water, you can carefully observe the rate that your potting mix dries-out (in your given climate, under your conditions, pot size, and media type) and then follow a pretty predictable watering schedule in the future.
+If you watered 5 days ago and the bark and roots are bone dry, then next time you should water on the 4th day.
+Tip: Using clear/transparent orchid pots really helps with this because you can see what’s happening in the pot – if you don’t see condensation between the bark media or if the roots in the middle/bottom look dry, then it’s time to water.

 - Anaerobic conditions cause root rot…not water (we’ll cover this in potting media below).